sp-soul/sp-soul.github.io/_posts/2023-02-01-coping-mechanisms-for-a-busy-human.md

 > Had some uninterrupted time, got destroyed by a meeting invite {:.question}

-Thisl tip is by no means a silver bullet - there are many times when meetings you’re invited to are simply unmoveable.
+This tip is by no means a silver bullet - there are many times when meetings you’re invited to are simply unmoveable.
 However after implemeting this approach, I realised a lot of them were more flexible than I first anticipated.

 A really neat feature of Google calendar is appointment slots.
 You can set specific periods of time each week that people are able to book in order to meet with you.
 You get to dictate: